4618

 The SCADA industry was born out of a need for a user-friendly front-end.
 The need was to control a system containing PLCs.

-One of the key processes of SCADA is the ability to monitor an entire system in real-time.
+One of the key processes is the ability to monitor an entire system in real-time.
 This happens via data acquisition or collected data.
 These include meter reading and checking the statuses of sensors.
 These data points are communicated at standard intervals depending on the system.
+HMI PLC SCADA systems simplify real-time monitoring by delivering intuitive interfaces and precise control mechanisms.
+In exploring SCADA meaning, real-time data acquisition stands out as one of its core functionalities.

 Besides the data being used by the RTU, it is also displayed to a human.
 The human is able to interface with the system to override settings or make changes when needed.